clee704/mutagenwrapper/docs/index.rst

 ==========================================

-mutagenwrapper is a wrapper for mutagen_ that uses consistent and human-readable tag keys among various tagging formats.
+mutagenwrapper is a wrapper for mutagen_ that uses consistent and human-readable tag names among various tagging formats.
+The idea comes from foobar2000_, which supports seamless tag management of various audio file formats.

-Note that this module is still in development.
-Many features are not supported like writing an album art.
+Note that this module is still in its early development stage.
+Many features are not supported like changing an album art.
 See `Mappings`_ for more details.
 There may be undocumented limitations too.

-You must backup your files if you are going to edit tags in files with this module.
-Data loss does occur, and there is no way to recover files without a backup.
+You must backup your files if you are going to edit tags and make changes with this module.
+There is no way to recover files without a backup if something goes wrong.

-mutagenwrapper can read tags with multiple values (e.g. multiple artists), but due to the incompatibility of mutagen and foobar2000_, the way it saves tags to files makes those tags unreadable by foobar2000 in some cases, especially for MP4 files.
-It could lead to data loss if you edit tags in such files and save the changes in foobar2000.
+mutagenwrapper can read tags with multiple values (e.g. multiple artists), but due to the incompatibility of mutagen and foobar2000, the way it saves tags makes them unreadable by foobar2000 in some cases, especially for MP4 files.
+Hidden tags, if exist, may be lost when you make another change and save tags in foobar2000.

 .. _mutagen: http://code.google.com/p/mutagen/
 .. _foobar2000: http://www.foobar2000.org/